Man is a Cause

 Science and Ideology

 “Everything is ideology,” is a pithy sentence usually associated with Slovenian philosopher Slavoj Zizek.
 In a Marxian sense, ideology is what is called the superstructure of society (i.e. culture, religion, art and politics); ideology consists of the ideas that sustain, and are used to justify, the ruling class’s power in particular.
 In our common understanding, there seem to be certain things that are outside the realm of ideology.
 For many in a post-Enlightenment world, science has taken this position, with a nearly dogmatic, idealised objectivity – science is something beyond the petty ideologies that occupy most of our minds and divide us in political categories.
-You can easily see this play out in the oft repeated slogan ‘believe the science’ with little understanding of what that really actually means.
+You can easily see this play out in the oft repeated slogan ‘believe the science’ with little understanding of what that actually means.
 Richard Lewontin and Richard Levins, rejected the idea that science was beyond ideology and somehow beyond, and outside of, society.
-To them, it was pretty clear that science was a social institution.
+To them, it was clear that science was a social institution.
 Science as the institution, the method, as well as its facts and theories, are all influenced by society, ideology and social context.
-Whereas scientists, particularly the more liberal minded ones, might be willing to admit to the social influence on scientific institutions and academia, they are less keen on acknowledging the social and political influence on scientific facts, theories, methodologies and interpretations.
+Where scientists, particularly the more liberal minded ones, might be willing to admit to the social influence on scientific institutions and academia, they are less keen on acknowledging the social and political influence on scientific facts, theories, methodologies and interpretations.

 In The Dialectical Biologist Richards Lewontin and Levins write: “but nothing evokes as much hostility among intellectuals as the suggestion that social forces influence or even dictate either the scientific method or the facts and theories of science.
 The Cartesian social analysis of science, like the Cartesian analysis in science, alienates science from society, making scientific fact and method “objective” and beyond social influence.
 Our view is different.
 We believe that science, in all its senses, is a social process that both causes and is caused by social organization.
 To do science is to be a social actor engaged, whether one likes it or not, in political activity.
 The denial of the interpenetration of the scientific and the social is itself a political act, giving support to social structures that hide behind scientific objectivity to perpetuate dependency, exploitation, racism, elitism, colonialism.”

 They go on to say that while “of course the speed of light is the same under socialism and capitalism…whether the cause of tuberculosis is said to be a bacillus or the capitalist exploitation of workers, whether the death rate from cancer is best reduced by studying oncogenes or by seizing control of factories — these questions can be decided objectively only within the framework of certain sociopolitical assumptions.”
 This challenges us to avoid divorcing science from its social context in a knee-jerk reaction, but to actively examine it, including the research into disease.
 On this point, Richard Lewontin, in his Massey Lectures on Biology as Ideology, suggests that we at times turn agents of disease into a fetish, foregoing a true analysis of causes which tend to be sociopolitical and based on people’s material conditions.
 Additionally, the fetishisation of objectivity prevents scientists from examining sociopolitical aspects, influences and implications of their research out of a kind of – perhaps unconscious – fear of being accused of peddling mere ideology when pointing them out.
 Moreover, it opens the door to unethical and objectively harmful uses of science (e.g. the atomic bomb).
-This is a tragic, albeit not unsurprising, consequence of bourgeois science.
+This is a tragic, albeit not surprising, consequence of bourgeois science.

 Science ought to be engaged with not as the religion of scientism, nor should it be responded to with antiscience sentiments that both segments of the right and left fall prey to.
 Richard Levins talked about the ‘dual nature of science‘ with its very real and material contributions to humanity on one hand, and the reproduction of class relations and the social and political structures of our society on the other.
 This ought to allow us to place the progression of science in its proper historical context and within its historical trajectory.